InRule/DMNModeler/doc/PublicAPIForDMNModeler.md

 # DMN Public API

 DMN Modeler includes a public API consisting of a set of classes that import/export DMN models and decision tables.
 More specifically, a developer has the classes to do the following:
--	Import and Export DMN Decision Table(s) to and from a Rule Application
+-  Import and export DMN decision table(s) to and from a rule application
--	Import and Export DMN Model(s) to and from a Rule Application
+-  Import and export DMN model(s) to and from a rule application

-The Rule Application used in an import or export operation might be:
+The rule application used in an import or export operation might be:
-- A Rule Application saved on the local file system
+- A rule application saved on the local file system
-- A reference to an object representing a Rule Application definition
+- A reference to an object representing a rule application definition
-- A Rule Application from irCatalog
+- A rule application from irCatalog®

 Prerequisites:
--	InRule irAuthor SDK (5.7.2)
+-  irSDK® (5.7.2)
--	if a reference to a Rule Application from irCatalog is used, the version of irCatalog should be the same as irAuthor.
+-  if a reference to a rule application from irCatalog is used, the version of irCatalog should be the same as irAuthor®.
 -  Assembly InRuleLabs.Authoring.Extensions.DMNAPI.dll

 Below are the list of classes and methods available in the API using the InRuleLabs.Authoring.Extensions.DMNAPI namespace.

 ## DMNDecisionTableAPI class

-Method ImportIntoLocalRuleApp: Use the this method for importing one or more Decision Tables into a local Rule Application.
-The Rule Application might be a reference to an existing one, or, if paramter is omitted, a new Rule Application will be created from scratch.
-The resulting Rule Application, after import, is validated and if no validation errors are found, will be saved to the provided local path on file system.
+Method ImportIntoLocalRuleApp: Use the this method for importing one or more decision tables into a local rule application.
+The rule application might be a reference to an existing one, or, if paramter is omitted, a new rule application will be created from scratch.
+The resulting rule application, after import, is validated and if no validation errors are found, will be saved to the provided local path on file system.

 Method signature 1: